justinjest/python-essentials/lessons/05Data Cleaning and Validation .md

 `drop_duplicates()` removes rows where the entire record is a duplicate of another.
 `drop_duplicates(subset='Name')` removes rows where the `Name` column is duplicated, keeping only the first occurrence of each name.

+## 5.4 Handling outliers
+### Overview
+Outliers can also inflate metrics and skew results, by providing data that is clearly inacurate.
+Removing outliers ensures that our records don't have clear errors, which improves the reliability of analyses.
+While duplicates are easy to remove outliers are more complex.
+You need to confirm that the data you are looking at is an outlier, and decide what you want to replace it with.
+### Key Method

+Unlike other subjects in this chapter there are 2 steps to removing outliers.
+First we must determine what data is an outlier, and second we must remove it from the data frame.

+To determine outliers we can use

+### Why handle outliers

+Sometimes you will recieve data that is clearly and obviously incorrect.
+In those cases it can be wise to remove the data so that it will not interact with the data that is accurate.
+Consider if you are determining the age of everyone in a county.
+In your data set some people never had a death recorded in your county, leaving you with some people who are marked as being over 300 years old.
+In that case the only reasonable thing to do is to remove the outling data.

+### Example

 **Check for Understanding**